bassemSeddik/AmenAir/README.md

 ## Welcome to the AmenAir project description

-Here is a fisrt video that was created to present the contributions of ISET Sousse to the global effort toward the COVID-19 pandemic:
+`1st April`: This video presenation has been made in occasion to the "Yes We Breath" challenge.
+It presents the contributions of ISET Sousse to the efforts within the COVID-19 pandemic.
+The first mentioned project is realtive to this PAPR project:

 {% include youtubePlayer.html id="7bfhdidPQdM" %}